Dexedrine Withdrawal Signs, Symptoms, and Timeline

 Dexedrine is the brand name of a prescription medication that contains dextroamphetamine.
 It is used to treat narcolepsy and attention-deficit hyperactivity disorder by boosting attention, alertness, and energy.1,2,3

-The onset, intensity, and duration of these effects varies according to:
+The onset, intensity, and duration of these effects vary according to:

 - The amount of Dexedrine used.